-Families Helping Families is a grass roots neighborhood organization started by a Naperville mom in 1994, with the sole focus of helping homeless families in DuPage County.
-FHF provides apartments and supportive services to homeless families while they are working to reclaim their lives.
+Families Helping Families is a grass roots neighborhood organization started by a Naperville mom in 1994, with the sole focus of helping families facing homelessness in DuPage County.
+FHF provides apartments and supportive services to families facing homelessness while they are working to reclaim their lives.

 While the circumstances surrounding their housing crises differ, there is one universal truth—they are deeply concerned about their children and truly believe that, with assistance, they can provide a better life for them.

 Only families that are drug free and have removed themselves from their domestic violence situation are eligible for our services.
 They are screened by licensed social workers from Bridge Communities, Inc., a 501(c)(3) that serves as our umbrella organization.

 Each mom signs a contract, renewable every 3 months, with Families Helping Families, agreeing to adhere to the rules of our program.
 Goals are reviewed and revised quarterly as well.
 The average stay in our program is 2 years.

 Our FHF families live in apartments in DuPage County that our program provides.
 We gather gently used furniture, bedding and kitchen items— all the tools needed to start a new life.
 Then the real work begins— helping a family move from homelessness to self-sufficiency.